-What is MACD?
-In this article you’ll learn about the Moving Average Convergence Divergence indicator, or MACD for short.
+In this article, you’ll learn about the Moving Average Convergence Divergence indicator, or MACD for short.
 It’s one of the most popular and widely used technical analysis tools.
 We’ll explore everything about the indicator from the way it’s calculated, through how to read it properly, to how you use it when trading live.
-We’ll cover all the essentials and do it in less than 10 minutes of reading time to boot.

-Why is it important to be familiar with Moving Average Convergence Divergence?
-Because if you know its definition, formula, and the way to calculate it, the indicator can help you spot powerful signals like a crossover or a divergence.
-Learning to use them for accurately predicting the formation of new trends will significantly improve your trading.
-The start of a trend is usually where the most of the money is made after all.
-For the beginner technical traders, we propose an easier way to take advantage of the MACD indicator by using its histogram.
-In addition, we’ll also explain how to deal with the indicator’s settings.
+The MACD indicator can help you spot powerful signals like a crossover or a divergence.
+Learning to use it for accurately predicting the formation of new trends will significantly improve your trading.
+The start of a trend is usually where most of the money is made after all.

 On a chart, the MACD is visualized as two lines, oscillating without boundaries.
 The shorter line is a 12-period Exponential Moving Average (EMA) that moves quicker and is responsible for the majority of the MACD movements.
 The longer one is a 26-period Exponential Moving Average that reacts more slowly to price changes.